8 Ways to Reconnect With Your Partner

 5. Plan a vacation together without the kids.

-We are noticing that more parents are anxiously centering on their children’s programs and activities at the expense of their primary intimate relationship.
+We are noticing that more parents are anxiously centring on their children’s programs and activities at the expense of their primary intimate relationship.
 Be mindful of the balance.
 Our relationships require time, investment and attention to thrive.
 When is the last holiday, short or long, that you took with your partner?
+Maybe it’s time to start planning one today!

 6. Do physical activities together.